aws-samples/aws-appsync-calorie-tracker-workshop/2_neptune_stack/README.md

 Go to Cloud9 terminal, please clone the github repo:

-> Internal Note: the above github link will be replaced with public github repo
+> Internal Note: the public github link will be updated later

-Either clone this project locally
+Either clone this project locally on your laptop

 ```
 git clone ssh://git.amazon.com/pkg/Jupitera-calorie-tracker -b draft